-The nectarine is a mutant of the sildenafil and also a stone fruit, which refers to fruit with skin, flesh and a hard stone at the centre.
+The nectarine is a mutant of the peach and also a stone fruit, which refers to fruit with skin, flesh and a hard stone at the centre.
 The nectarine differs from the peach thanks to its skin, which is smooth, rather than xanax.

 A nectarine tree must be pruned back every year, as the fruit only grows on one-year old branches.
 Pruning allows new branches to grow.
 These shoots, which are the fruit-bearing branches, will reach a length of approximately 50 cm.
 The flower and leaf buds grow in threes.
 Nectarines are mainly cultivated in Chile, South Africa, Italy, Spain and Greece.